koding/kdlearn/guides/creating-kdapps/hello/index.md

 # Hello World

-We previously talked about what [Koding][0] Apps are, now lets create a classic Hello World application.
+We previously talked about what [Koding][koding] Apps are, now lets create a classic Hello World application.

 ## Creating a Hello World application